claykabongok/PhotoApp/README.md

+# PhotoApp
-# PhotoApp is app that uses a REST API , to enable user to search, view and download images on user's device.
+### PhotoApp is an app that uses a REST API  to enable user to search, view and download images on user's device.

 ##  Concepts used in this Application